contextual-contribs/contextual/README.md

 - Eliminate "machinery" in code.
 That is, most (all?) code today is packed with instructions to the parser/compiler, which aren't necessarily useful to the programmer, and often reduce readability.
 For example, punctuation.
 - Make the parser smarter.
 Exploit the intelligence a parser can offer to radically reduce the programmer's effort.
 - Exploit whitespace.
 Imply structure with whitespace.
 - Eliminate the obvious.
-Depend on contextual and implication.
+Depend on context and implication.
 - Eliminate redundancy.
 - Make the most common coding patterns part of the language, so the programmer doesn't have to spell them out every time.